raferdev/ignite_shop/README.md

 ## 🧐 About <a name = "about"></a>

-This project is the second part of Rocketseat ReactJs course with i am using to stay solid with the most actual and best practices on frontend projects.
-This is a countdown timer which you can use to control pomodoro methods or any task duration.
+This project is the fourth part of Rocketseat ReactJs course with i am using to stay solid with the most actual and best practices on frontend projects.
+Now i'm using the NextJS fundamentals to generate a SSG and SSR parts of an ReactJS project.
+This is a sales webpage and the products were registered on the [Stripe](https://stripe.com/) platform, and this page is builded to improve all steps to buy a real product.

 ## 🏁 Getting Started <a name = "getting_started"></a>